-6.76 Improving our Environmental Well-being
+6.6 Improving our Environmental Well-being

-- 6.76.1 Our natural environment provides important services essential to our well-being.
+- 6.6.1 Our natural environment provides important services essential to our well-being.
 Ecosystems, species, freshwater, land, minerals and the air all have inherent value.
-However they are not always accounted for in financial models which can lead to their over-exploitation for short term gains rather than their maintenance for long-term benefit. - 6.76.2 Environmental information from the South-East Wales Biodiversity Recording Centre (SEWBReC) along with the State of Natural Resources Report59 helps our understanding of the environment and confirms that overall our 'natural environmental capital' is in decline.
-(MIN3) - 6.76.3 Our changing climate is also a significant threat to our biodiversity.
+However they are not always accounted for in financial models which can lead to their over-exploitation for short term gains rather than their maintenance for long-term benefit. - 6.6.2 Environmental information from the South-East Wales Biodiversity Recording Centre (SEWBReC) along with the State of Natural Resources Report85 helps our understanding of the environment and confirms that overall our 'natural environmental capital' is in decline. - 6.6.3 Our changing climate is also a significant threat to our biodiversity.
 Native species are predicted to suffer as they seek new migration routes and as alien and invasive species thrive.
 Warmer, drier summers will reduce river flows and water availability in the summer.
-People, property and infrastructure are likely to be affected by flooding from extreme weather events.
+People, property and infrastructure are likely to be affected by flooding from extreme weather events. - 6.6.4 Our local well-being objective is for communities to protect, enhance and promote our natural environment and countryside.
+This comprises a network of multi-functional green infrastructure including undeveloped countryside, landscaped areas, geology, trees, woodlands, hedgerows, green spaces, growing spaces, play areas, gardens, recreational routes, rivers, streams and ponds as well as specific ecological interests such as priority habitats and species together with designated sites. - 6.6.5 The Merthyr Tydfil Biodiversity Partnership brings together the many active environmental groups in the County Borough.
+Their aim is to reverse the fragmentation of our natural environment by restoring ecological networks and improving land management practices.
+The focus is on the implementation of the Merthyr Tydfil Biodiversity Action Plan 2014-20195 and the progression of the Merthyr Tydfil Nature Recovery Action Plan 2018-202386.

-59 Natural Resources Wales State of Natural Resources Report September 2016.
+85 Natural Resources Wales State of Natural Resources Report September 2016.